Opened 8 years ago

 I'll run some more tests over the weekend with a DVD and set up YUM on some Linux system to see if this is an upstream issue or not.

-comment:8 Changed 5 years ago by Lewis Rosenthal
+comment:8 by Lewis Rosenthal, 5 years ago

 Testing this was easier than I thought.